 We review and update the Malibu High School Safety Plan annually.
-The School Safety Plan was last reviewed, updated, and discussed with the school faculty in August 2019.
-The School Safety plan is discussed and updated with the school safety committee/SSC in December, 2019 and approved in January 2020.
+The School Safety Plan was last reviewed, updated, and discussed with the school faculty in August 2020.
+The School Safety plan is discussed and updated with the school safety committee/SSC in December, 2020 and approved in January 2021.
 Throughout the year, we have safety and evacuation drills for fires, earthquakes and other emergencies including campus lockdowns.
 Our 3-day emergency supplies of water and food as well as our disaster supplies are inventoried each year based on the district provided supplies list.
-Our PTSA generously supplements supplies in the event of a significant emergency that would require us to hold our students (and members of the community) for more than a 24-hour period.
-The last annual inventory was completed in November, 2019 with many required items not available.
+The last annual inventory was completed in December, 2020.
 We also have a relationship with the City of Malibu and the local American Red Cross agency to assist us in the event of a significant community emergency.